timrid/bleak/docs/backends/android.rst

 for forwarding callbacks.

-The Python-for-Android backend classes are found in the ``bleak.backends.p4android`` package and are automatically selected when building with python-for-android or `Buildozer <https://buildozer.readthedocs.io/>`_, Kivy's automated build tool.
+The Python-for-Android backend classes are found in the ``bleak.backends.android`` package and are automatically selected when building with python-for-android or `Buildozer <https://buildozer.readthedocs.io/>`_, Kivy's automated build tool.